 What is a Coroner?

-In Cheshire we have a full time Senior Coroner and an Area Coroner.
-The Area Coroner is the Senior Coroner’s deputy.
-Cheshire also has several Assistant Coroners who work in a part-time capacity.
+In Cheshire, we have a full time Senior Coroner and an Area Coroner.
+The Area Coroner is the Senior Coroner’s deputy, Cheshire also has several Assistant Coroners.
 Area and Assistant Coroners are qualified in the same way as the Senior Coroner.
 They have the same authority as a Senior Coroner when dealing with deaths and hearing inquests.

 The role of the Coroner

 The nature and extent of the Coroner’s investigations will vary depending upon the case.
-This may involve consulting with the doctor who last treated the person who has died; a post‑mortem examination may be needed; in some cases the Coroner will open an investigation or an inquest.
+This may involve consulting with the doctor who last treated the person who has died, and a post‑mortem examination may be needed, in some cases the Coroner will open an investigation or an inquest.

 The Coroner will always be mindful of funeral arrangements and will try to avoid interfering with these arrangements while making sure that all appropriate investigations are properly carried out.

-In Cheshire the Coroners are supported by a team of administrative staff as well as a team of Coroner’s Officers.
-The administrative staff are employed by the local authority; the Coroner’s Officers are employed by Cheshire Police.
+In Cheshire, the Coroners are supported by a team of administrative staff, as well as a team of Coroner’s Officers.
+The administrative staff are employed by the council and the Coroner’s Officers are employed by Cheshire Police.